natediddy/random_tools/linux/README.md

 porter
 ---------------
-For Arch Linux only.
+For Arch Linux only. <br />
-Provides a way to use the Arch Build System (ABS) similarly to BSD Ports or Gentoo Portage.
+Provides a way to use the Arch Build System (ABS) similarly to BSD Ports or Gentoo Portage. <br />
-Use `porter --help` for more details.
+Use `porter --help` for more details. <br />

 satori-mod.vim
 ---------------
-A slightly modified theme for use with Vim.
+A slightly modified theme for use with Vim. <br />
-Original theme can be found at: http://www.vim.org/scripts/script.php?script_id=1614 Place the file in `~/.vim/colors`.
+Original theme can be found at: http://www.vim.org/scripts/script.php?script_id=1614 <br />
+Place the file in `~/.vim/colors`. <br />
 Then edit your `~/.vimrc` to include the line:

     colorscheme satori-mod